March 10, 2025

 This quick guide was born after getting multiple questions from Google Tag Manager beginners/intermediate users: when should I use dataLayer.push() and when Data Layer declaration (dataLayer = [{}])?

-The reason why this question is raised at all is that Google Tag Manager’s official documentation is a bit misleading in some parts.
-Continue reading and I’ll show you where.
+The reason why this question was raised at all is that Google Tag Manager’s official documentation used to be a bit misleading in some parts.
+Continue reading, and I’ll show you where.

 dataLayer.push?